Mustafa-Ashfaq81/ProjectFLow/README.md

 ## SignUp

 Once the app is started, it will prompt you to register/signup or log in.
 For the initial setup, register by providing your username, email, and password.
+The password requirement are as follow:
+1. Lowercase character required
+2. Uppercase character required
+3. Numeric character required
+4. Non-alphanumeric character required
+5. Minimum password length (ranges from 6 to 30 characters; defaults to 6)
+6. Maximum password length (maximum length of 4096 characters)

 The system will store your credentials in the Firebase database.

 ---